-If you uncheck the E3 Plan and check it again, the license and its options defined in policy will be applied.
-But you still need to uncheck To-Do option manually and save changes to exclude it from the options list.
+If you uncheck the E3 Plan and check it again, the license and its options defined in the policy will be applied.
+But you still need to uncheck the To-Do option manually and save changes to exclude it from the options list.

-If a user has the license plan assigned but this license plan either hidden by the policy or just made read-only or read-only (including options), this license plan will be displayed on Web Portal as read-only.
+If a user has the license plan assigned but this license plan is either hidden by the policy or just made read-only or read-only (including options), this license plan will be displayed on Web Portal as read-only.